-For the purpose of this policy, sexual harassment includes the following specific instances: verbal; sexual abuse; disseminating obscene or sexually explicit material, whether in the form of music, written lyrics, pornographic pictures or other literature, or having such material in one's possession in the school, on school grounds or at school-sponsored activities; obscene or sexually explicit graffiti anywhere in the school or on the school/parish grounds, continuing and unwanted written or oral communication directed to another of a sexual nature; spreading sexual rumors/innuendoes; obscene T-shirts, hats, or buttons; touching oneself sexually in front of others; obscene and/or sexually explicit or obscene nature that demeans or offends the recipient.
+For the purpose of this policy, sexual harassment includes the following specific instances:

+- 1. Verbal: - 2.
+Sexual abuse; disseminating obscene or sexually explicit material, whether in the form of music, written lyrics, pornographic pictures or other literature, or having such material in one's possession in the school, on school grounds or at school-sponsored activities; - 3.
+Obscene or sexually explicit graffiti anywhere in the school or on the school/parish grounds, continuing and unwanted written or oral communication directed to another of a sexual nature; - 4.
+Spreading sexual rumors/ innuendos; - 5.
+Obscene T-shirts, hats, or buttons; - 6.
+Touching oneself sexually in front of others; - 7.
+Obscene and/or sexually explicit or obscene nature that demeans or offends the recipient.

 The above list is not meant to be all-inclusive, but is intended to provide guidance as to what may constitute sexual harassment.